-You can easily trim your cat’s claws by using a pair of standard nail clippers – many cat owners use their own nail clippers to clip their cat’s claws.
+You can easily trim your cat’s claws by using a pair of standard nail clippers.
+Many cat owners use their own nail clippers to clip their cat’s claws.

 Pliers-Like Nail Clippers

-Similar to pliers in shape, this type of cat nail clippers comes with easy grip handles.
+Similar to pliers in shape, this type of cat nail clipper comes with easy-grip handles.
 It features two circular blades that cut through the claw at the same time.

 Scissor-Like Nail Clippers

-This type of nail clippers has a scissor-like handle, which gives you a very good grip of the tool because it is secured by the fingers.
+This type of nail clipper has a scissor-like handle, which gives you a very good grip on the tool because it is secured by the fingers.
 This improves precision during the trimming process and helps prevent injuries.
-You can see an example in the clip below:

 Guillotine-Like Nail Clippers

-This type of nail clipper has only one blade that will cut through the nail and a rounded part that will keep the nail into place.
-The main advantage is that you get a better control of the nail and it is easier to avoid cutting into the quick.
-You can see one of these in use in the video below:
+This type of nail clipper has only one blade that will cut through the nail, and a rounded part that will keep the nail in place.
+The main advantage is that you get better control of the nail, and it is easier to avoid cutting into the quick.

 Zen Nail Clippers

 This innovative product is probably the safest cat nail clipper available on the market.
 It is a scissor-shaped clipper with a conical blade that cuts through the nail.

-Keep in mind that cats can act unpredictably when their claws are trimmed.
+Keep in mind that cats can act unpredictably while you’re trimming their claws.
 Some of them get agitated and some can even become aggressive

 - Wear long sleeves to avoid scratching on your arms.